PX4/PX4-Devguide/en/simulation/README.md

 The tunnel may in theory run indefinitely, but *netcat* connections may need to be restarted if there is a problem.

-The automated [bash connection script](https://raw.githubusercontent.com/ThunderFly-aerospace/sitl_gazebo/autogyro-sitl/scripts/QGC_remote_connect.bash) can be used to automate setup of QGC to simulation server running the PX4 stack.
+The [QGC_remote_connect.bash](https://raw.githubusercontent.com/ThunderFly-aerospace/sitl_gazebo/autogyro-sitl/scripts/QGC_remote_connect.bash) script can be run on the QGC computer to automatically setup/run the above instructions.
+The simulation must already be running on the remote server, and you must be able to SSH into that server.